felixindrawan/spatial-laser-test/backend/README.md

 ### Testing
 I've created a basic test with Jest and Supertest to ensure the calculations I've done in the backend is correct.
-I'm still learning more about creating better tests which is why the code can still be improved in the future.

 To run tests, run
 ```